-Amazingly, these same technologies have now funneled into the hands of amateurs, who current possess the tools to take over much of the astronomical science that is traditionally the function of major observatories.
-Measuring changes in the illuminations of variable stars, double star research, supernovae detection, asteroid and minor planet tracking, and even all-sky surveys are NOW prominently the domain of amateur astronomers.
+Amazingly, these same technologies have now funneled into the hands of amateurs, who currently possess the tools to take over much of the astronomical science that is traditionally the function of major observatories.
+Measuring changes in the illuminations of variable stars, double star research, supernovae detection, asteroid and minor planet tracking, exo-planet detection, and even all-sky surveys are NOW prominently the domain of amateur astronomers.

 There is something wonderful about connecting to the scientific community, a source of pride in being a part of the only real science that allows an amateur to make a meaningful contribution.